Residential Customers

 EV Customers

-The experimental REV and EVO electric vehicle rates were made permanent and include an on-peak demand charge.
+The experimental REV and EVO electric vehicle rates were made permanent and include an on-peak demand charge, which you'll see as Peak Charge on your bill.
 The Super Off-Peak charging windows will remain 11 p.m. to 5 a.m. on the REV rate and 9 p.m. to 5 a.m. on the EVO rate.

 EV Rate Comparison